ocsigen/ocsigen-start/README.md

 * managing groups of users,
 * displaying tips, and
 * easily sending notifications to the users.

-Ocsigen Start is in an early stage of development.
-More modules will be added and more customizability.

 Ocsigen Start comes with an `eliom-distillery` template for an app with a database, user management, and session management.
 This